-Our Board of Directors is recommending that the stockholders approve an amendment to the Company's Restated Certificate of Incorporation (the "Charter") to increase the Company's authorized number of shares of common stock from 21,425,000 to 42,500,000 shares.
-The form of the proposed Certificate of Amendment is attached to this proxy statement as Annex B.
+Our Board of Directors is recommending that the stockholders approve an amendment to the Company's Restated Certificate of Incorporation (the "Charter") to increase the Company's number of authorized shares of common stock from 42,500,000 to 85,000,000.
+The form of the proposed Certificate of Amendment is attached to this proxy statement as Annex C and is incorporated by reference into this proposal.

-As of March , 2021, there were: (i) shares of common stock outstanding; (ii) 13,904 shares of common stock reserved for future issuance upon exercise of warrants; (iii) shares of common stock reserved for issuance upon exercise or vesting and settlement of outstanding stock options and RSUs; (iv) shares available for additional grants under our 2015 Stock Plan (not including the increase set forth in Proposal 5); and (v) shares of common stock reserved for issuance under our ESPP.
-Thus, as of March , 2021, we had unissued and unreserved authorized shares of common stock (not including the increase of shares requested pursuant to Proposal 5).
+As of March 7, 2022, there were: (i) 27,795,794 shares of common stock outstanding; (ii) 13,760 shares of common stock reserved for issuance upon exercise of warrants; (iii) 1,606,611 shares of common stock reserved for issuance upon exercise of outstanding stock options or vesting and settlement of outstanding RSUs; (iv) 61,833 shares available for issuance in connection with additional grants under our 2015 Stock Plan (not including the increase set forth in Proposal 4); and (v) 71,933 shares of common stock reserved for issuance under our 2015 ESPP (not including the share reserve increase set forth in Proposal 5).
+Thus, as of March 7, 2022, we had 11,700,069 unissued and unreserved authorized shares of common stock (not including the share reserve increases set forth in Proposals 4 and 5).